 Mixed vocal ensemble dedicated to the study, rehearsal, and performance of a cappella and accompanied choral literature from the Renaissance to the contemporary era.
 Emphasis is on the development of sight-reading, good vocal production, and accurate vocal pitch.
 No audition required.
-Fall and spring semesters.
+Offered as needed.
 Prerequisite: MUS 154.

-MUS 311-312 PEP/CONCERT BAND V AND VI (I)
+MUS 3II-3I2 PEP/CONCERT BAND V AND VI (I)

 Junior-level instrumental ensemble open to all students without audition.
 Proper techniques, developments, timbre and blending of instrumental performance both individually and as a group, as well as the practice and performance of multiple styles and genres of music.
 Explores music of all types, as well as the music of other cultures, Western and non-Western, through public performances.
-Fall and spring semesters.
+Offered as needed.